10 Free Tools Every Blogger Needs

-You can try Tailwind for a free 30 day trial.
+You can try Tailwind for a free 30-day trial.
 But then you need to get the paid version.
-BUT it is only $10 a month, which is reasonable for all features that come along with it!
+BUT it’s only $10 a month, which is reasonable for all features that come along with it!

 And finally, it is important to track how your website content performs after it is launched.
 And to do this, you need Google Analytics!
 Plain and simple.

 If you are a blogger and you don’t have Google Analytics, then you are missing a HUGE opportunity to adapt and enhance your website.
 And the content you publish on your blog!
 So just start using Google Analytics, okay?